mozilla/pkipolicy/rootstore/policy.md

 constrained, it MUST include the Name Constraints X.509v3 extension with constraints on rfc822Name, with at least one name in permittedSubtrees, each such name having its ownership validated according to section 3.2.2.4 of the [Baseline Requirements][BRs].
-The values id-kp-serverAuth, id-kp-codeSigning, id-kp-timeStamping, and anyExtendedKeyUsage MUST NOT be present. id-kp-clientAuth MAY be present.
-Other values that the CA is allowed to use and are documented in the CA’s CP, CPS, or CP/CPS MAY be present.
+The values id-kp-serverAuth and anyExtendedKeyUsage MUST NOT be present. id-kp-clientAuth MAY be present.
+Other values that the CA is allowed to use and are documented in the CA’s CP, CPS, or combined CP/CPS MAY be present.

 #### 5.3.2 Publicly Disclosed and Audited ####

-The operator of a CA certificate trusted in Mozilla’s CA Certificate Program MUST publicly disclose in the CCADB all CA certificates they issue that chain up to that CA certificate trusted in Mozilla’s CA Certificate Program that do not have an EKU or that have an EKU that contains any of these values: id-kp-serverAuth, id-kp-emailProtection, or anyExtendedKeyUsage.
-This applies to all CA certificates, including those that share the same key pair whether they are self-signed, doppelgänger, reissued, cross-signed, or other roots.
-The CA with a certificate included in Mozilla’s root program MUST disclose this such CA certificate within one week of certificate creation, and before any such CA is allowed to issue certificates.
-CA certificates that were exempt from disclosure in previous versions of this policy MUST be disclosed in the CCADB prior to July 1, 2022.
+The operator of a CA certificate trusted in Mozilla’s CA Certificate Program MUST publicly disclose in the CCADB all CA certificates they issue that chain up to that CA certificate trusted in Mozilla’s CA Certificate Program that are technically capable of issuing working server or email certificates, including those CA certificates that share the same key pair whether they are self-signed, doppelgänger, reissued, cross-signed, or other roots.
+The CA with a certificate included in Mozilla’s root program MUST disclose  such CA certificate within one week of certificate creation, and before any such CA is allowed to issue certificates.
+Name-constrained CA certificates that are technically capable of issuing working server or email certificates that were exempt from disclosure in previous versions of this policy MUST be disclosed in the CCADB prior to July 1, 2022.

 All disclosure MUST be made freely available and without additional requirements, including, but not limited to, registration, legal agreements, or restrictions on redistribution of the certificates in whole or in part.